Philippines - Things to Do in Philippines in September

 Coron Shipwreck Diving

-September's shifting conditions open the perfect window for Coron Bay's WWII wreck diving - visibility swings 10-20 m (33-66 ft) based on recent rainfall, but thermoclines draw massive barracuda schools around the Akitsushima and Okikawa Maru.
+September's shifting conditions open the perfect window for Coron Bay's WWII wreck diving - visibility swings 10-20 m (33-66 ft) based on recent rainfall.
+But thermoclines draw massive barracuda schools around the Akitsushima and Okikawa Maru.
 Water temperature holds at 29°C (84°F) at 25 m (82 ft) depth, keeping 3-tank days comfortable without thick neoprene.

 Booking Tip: Book with operators offering backup plans - September squalls can scrap morning dives but afternoon conditions frequently clear.
 Check the booking widget below for current dive packages.